-To become personal trainers, you must meet the age, certification, and education requirements.
+Just note that to become Personal Trainers, you must meet the age, certification, and education requirements, as discussed briefly below:

-You will need to have graduated high school and have your official high school diploma.
+- You will need to have graduated high school and have your official high school diploma or the equivalent (GED)

-Well, now that we discussed the basics, let’s dissect each certification you can go for!
+Well, now that we discussed the basics, let’s dissect each personal trainer fitness certification you can go for and its course progression!

 Check this: How To Become A Personal Trainer